jaydxyz/apex-full-stack/071-web-performance-optimization-techniques-and-best-practices.md

 # Web Performance Optimization: Techniques and Best Practices

-In today's fast-paced digital world, web performance is crucial for user satisfaction and business success.
+Web performance is crucial for user satisfaction and business success.
 A slow-loading website can lead to higher bounce rates, lower user engagement, and decreased conversions.
 This article explores key techniques and best practices for optimizing web performance.

 ## 1. Minimize HTTP Requests